If you’re a fan of apple cider, you’re going to love this coffee cake!

 Make the cake

 - Cream the butter and sugars: In the bowl of a stand mixer fixed with a paddle attachment, add butter and sugars.
-Mix on medium speed until light, fluffy, and doubled in size, about 4 to 5 minutes.170 grams unsalted butter, 50 grams granulated white sugar, 53 grams dark brown sugar
+Mix on medium speed until light, fluffy, and doubled in size, about 4 - 5 minutes.170 grams unsalted butter, 50 grams granulated white sugar, 53 grams dark brown sugar

 - Reduce speed to low, then add egg and vanilla extract.
-Mix on medium speed for about 30 seconds to 1 minute until whipped and fluffy.
+Mix on medium speed for about 30 seconds - 1 minute until whipped and fluffy.
 The mixture will appear to curdle, but just keep mixing it, it should smooth out.1 large egg, 1 tablespoon vanilla extract

 Layer the cake

-- Bake in the oven for 30 to 35 minutes, or until a toothpick or knife inserted into the center of the cake comes out clean (or with just a few crumbs).
+- Bake in the oven for 30 - 35 minutes, or until a toothpick or knife inserted into the center of the cake comes out clean (or with just a few crumbs).
 Remove from the heat.

 - Immediately drizzle 2 tablespoons of the glaze all over the top.
 Cool cake for 10 minutes, then carefully remove from the baking pan and transfer to a wire cooling rack.
 Cool completely before slicing and serving.
 Note: If the glaze feels very thick and difficult to work with, you can reheat it in the microwave for about 10 seconds to loosen it up.